katilp/opendata-howto-docker-pre-exercise/_episodes/03-docker-for-cms-opendata.md

 To kill the vncserver enter 'vncserver -kill :1'
 </code></pre></div>  </div>

-  <p>Open the browser window in the address given at the start message (http://127.0.0.1:6080/vnc.html) and connect with the default VNC password `cms.cern`.
-It shows an empty screen to start with and all graphics will pop up there.
-To test, start ROOT by typing <code class="language-plaintext highlighter-rouge">root</code> in the container terminal prompt.
+  <p>Open the browser window in the http address given at the start message and connect with the default VNC password <code class="language-plaintext highlighter-rouge">cms.cern</code>.
+It shows an empty screen to start with and all graphics will pop up there.</p>

+  <p>To test, start ROOT by typing <code class="language-plaintext highlighter-rouge">root</code> in the container terminal prompt.
 In the ROOT prompt, type <code class="language-plaintext highlighter-rouge">TBrowser t</code> to open the ROOT graphical window.
 If the graphical window opens you are all set and you can exit from ROOT either by choosing the “Quit Root” option from Browser menu of the TBrowser window or by typing <code class="language-plaintext highlighter-rouge">.q</code> in the ROOT prompt.</p>

   <p>Importantly, stop the VNC server before exiting the container.
 If you don’t do it, you will need to do some cleaning before being able to open the graphics window next time you use the same container.
 Do the following:</p>